ZEN & TAO

 Living life in harmony with nature in interdependence, with wisdom, compassion, and humility, are the main principles of both Buddhism and Taoism (Zen & Tao).
 Both are essentially ways of liberation.
 Zen also combine their idea of "Emptiness" (Buddhism) and "Nothingness" (Taoism) (Suzuki, 2004).

-ZEN - Derives from the Sanskrit word dhyana, meaning "meditation".
-The way to achieve awakening that is possible for anyone.
+ZEN - Derives from the Sanskrit word dhyana, meaning "meditation"—the way to achieve awakening that is possible for anyone.

 Just for today, I'm calm